12 Logistic Regression

 To examine the relationship between pregnancy, blood pressure, and diabetes in Pima women, we fit a logistic regression model to predict diabetes status using diastolic blood pressure and prior pregnancy status.

 In the Results section, a table would give the model fit.
-The code below produces a common style of table using the modelsummary package.
+The code below produces a common style of table using the gtsummary package.
 Notice that this table gives odds ratios, not log odds (because of the exponentiate = TRUE argument), and it includes confidence intervals and \(p\) values.
+Odds ratios and confidence intervals are the most useful for interpretation.
+(The additional cols_align_decimal() step is to align numbers at their decimal point, making their magnitude easier to judge compared to others in the same column.)

 In the text of the Results section, we might expect sentences such as: